FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 #### `KIND` (Kind) `g7:MARR-KIND`

-An enumerated value from set `g7:enumset-MARR-KIND` indicating what kind of marriage the superstructure was.
+An enumerated value from set `g7:enumset-MARR-KIND` indicating what kind of marriage the superstructure describes.

 Note `KIND` does not have a `g7:PHRASE` substructure; the `g7:TYPE` substructure of the `KIND`'s superstructure should be used for that purpose instead.